 Children become capable of using ride-on toys that are straddled and propelled by their feet only after they learn to walk with some steadiness.
 Children in this age group, especially the youngest in this age group, may not be able to alternate their feet when pushing ride-on toys.
-They cannot yet pedal, and will propel the ride-on by pushing with both feet simultaneously instead.
-For safety reasons ride-on toys must be stable, and vehicles with four or more wheels tend to be more stable than three- or two-wheeled vehicles.
-Appropriate ride-on toys have wheels that are spaced relatively wide apart to be stable, but not so wide apart that it is difficult for children to swing their legs over the seat.
+They cannot yet pedal, and instead, they will propel the ride-on toy by pushing with both feet simultaneously.
+For safety reasons, ride-on toys must be stable, and vehicles with four or more wheels tend to be more stable than three- or two-wheeled vehicles.
+For this age group, appropriate ride-on toys have wheels that are spaced relatively wide apart to be stable, but not so wide apart that it is difficult for children to swing their legs over the seat.
 The toy should be low for easy mounting and dismounting, and the children's feet should be flat on the floor when they are seated.

-For maneuverability, recessed wheels make it easier for the child to push her or himself along without banging the feet or legs into the wheels.
+For maneuverability, recessed wheels make it easier for the child to push herself or himself along without banging their feet or legs into the wheels.
 Castors or wheels are appropriate.
-For the youngest children in this age group, castors may be preferable because they allow the toy to move in any direction without tipping.
-The first ride-on toys do not need to have steering mechanisms because young children may not be able to use them effectively.
+For the youngest children in this age group, castors may be preferable, because they allow the toy to move in any direction without tipping.
+A child's first ride-on toys does not need to have steering mechanisms because young children may not be able to use them effectively.
 Simple rocking horses may be introduced.
-Suitable ones are small and easily mounted and dismounted to reduce risk of falling.
+Suitable rocking horses are small and mounted and dismounted easily to reduce the risk of falling.
 Children's feet should touch the floor or the base of the horse when they are seated, and the horse should have a confined rocking arc.

 Children 19 through 23 months old can operate ride-on toys in which they sit inside and propel the toy by pushing with their feet.
 However, these are more difficult to use than the straddle rideon toys because they are harder to steer and maneuver.
-Features that make ride-on toys more attractive to children include bright colors, special sound effects like beeping horns or those produced by vehicle movement, and covered compartments or storage bins.
+Features that make ride-on toys more attractive to children include bright colors, special sound effects, like beeping horns, or noises produced by vehicle movement, and that come with covered compartments or storage bins.

 Children at this age are interested in cause-and-effect actions that produce sounds or reveal hidden items.
 Children in this age group are also interested in carrying and collecting items that they can put in storage bins or compartments.
 Wagons are appropriate.
-Suitable rocking horses are small and easily mounted to reduce risk of falling.
+Suitable rocking horses are small and easily mounted to reduce the risk of falling.
 Children's feet should touch the floor or the base of the horse when they are seated, and the horse should have a confined rocking arc.
 Features that make rocking horses popular include their realistic or nostalgic (like those popular for previous generations of children) appearance, and their ability to make sounds.
-With adult supervision, some children may be capable of making a slow-moving motorized vehicle stop and go, but children in this age group are unlikely to have the steering skills needed to avoid obstacles and hazards.
+With adult supervision, some children may be capable of making a slow-moving motorized vehicle stop and go; but children in this age group are unlikely to have the steering skills needed to avoid obstacles and hazards.